Your screen is to small to play this free online game.

-We are all familiar with ping pong, right?
+We are all familiar with ping pong or table tennis, right?
 But what could possibly happen if we combine it with a cute spider and its flabby webs and put them together in a giant box?
-We get Spider Pong!
+Well, then we get Spider Pong!
 Welcome to Spider Pong!
 Your goal is to put the cute spidey to your opponent's goal, boucing it with your web racket!
 The spider's speed accelerates with every hit from the rackets so be very causious!
 Score five goals before your opponent and win the round!
 Win all five rounds to be victorious!
 You can play versus the computer at adjustable difficulty or versus your friend!
 Have fun!

 Player one controls the racket with W and S buttons and player two with Up and Down arrow keys!

 According to AllAboutTableTennis.com there are many fun and interesting facts about ping pong.
 Ping Pong started to become popular in England in the 1880s.
 Table tennis was admitted as a full medal sport at the Seoul Olympics in 1988.
 The ball has to be 40 mm in diameter and has to be white or orange in color.
 The ball must be placed on the flat of the hand to avoid any spin that the fingers may put on it, therefore giving the server an unfair advantage.
 The thickness of the sponge greatly influences the characteristics of the paddle: thicker sponge provides more speed while thinner sponge provides more control.